 - Equipped to question and critically evaluate the impact of business activities and behaviour on society

 - Able to discuss the market and non-market and shared value issues involved in building a firm’s strategy

 - Able to create and implement strategies and policies that are consistent with good corporate governance and good corporate citizenship

 Fundamentals of Accounting

-This module provides a working knowledge of the fundamentals of accounting and finance.
+This module provides a working knowledge of the fundamentals of financial and management accounting.
 Having completed this module, you should be able to:

 - Understand the key components of balance sheets, income statements and cash flow statements